linz/topo-workflows/workflows/raster/README.md

 **target_bucket_name:** `nz-imagery`

-**include:** Although only `.tiff` and `.json` files are required, there should not be any `.tfw` files in with the standardised imagery, so this option can be left at the default.
+**include:** Although only `.tiff` and `.json` files are required, there should not be any `.tfw` files in with the standardised imagery, so this option can be left as the default.

 **copy_option:** `--no-clobber`